The MPH Practicum

 Activities: Group-based project to develop a logic model and evaluation plan for the Roberta’s House youth violence prevention program, Changing the Game.
 Meet weekly with the organization, and obtain feedback to identify indicators and data sources and create evaluation tools.
 (Course fulfills 50 practicum hours.)

-Organization: Center for Public Health Advocacy, via PH.305.607, Public Health Practice
+Organization: Lerner Center for Public Health Advocacy, via PH.305.607, Public Health Practice

 Location: Remote (Course is fully online)

-Activities: Research and define a public health issue within the context of one's hometown or country.
-Utilize the information gathered to complete a strengths, weaknesses, opportunities, and threats (SWOT) analysis and develop an issue brief with recommendations for how to address the issue.
-Findings aim to inform the Center for Public Health Advocacy's efforts to rebuild the public health system.
+Activities: Designed in collaboration with the Lerner Center for Public Health Advocacy, this course focuses on advocating to advance public health in one's hometown through an equity and public health system structure lens.
+Students research and define a public health issue within the context of one's hometown or country, and utilize the information gathered to complete a strengths, weaknesses, opportunities, and threats (SWOT) analysis and develop an issue brief with recommendations for how to address the issue.
 (Course fully fulfills MPH practicum requirement).